Maluscat/reactive-storage/README.md

 ## Installation
-Since this library is completely runtime agnostic, it can be used inside any JavaScript environment, including the web.
+This library can be used inside any JavaScript environment, including the web.
 The work on the library is mostly finished, so there won't be many more updates in the future.

 ### Download
 The only required file is `ReactiveStorage.js` inside the [`script`](./script)